Haute Route Chamonix Zermatt Ski Tour – 7 days

 Technical Level

-If the terrain is steep, you can make controlled short turns up to 40 degrees or at least side-slip very controlled down.
+When skiing steep terrain, you stay alert and in control.
+You can make controlled short turns at angles up to 40 degrees or at least side-slip very controlled down challenging sections.

 We expect you to have skied with your equipment and that you are familiar with how the skis work.